-Our business depends on the success of esmethadone (d-methadone, dextromethadone, REL-1017), our only product candidate currently in clinical development, which is in a pivotal clinical trial for the adjunctive treatment of MDD.
-If we are unable to obtain regulatory approval for and successfully commercialize REL-1017 or other future product candidates, or we experience significant delays in doing so, our business will be materially harmed.
+Our business depends on the success of our drug candidates.
+If we are unable to obtain regulatory approval for and successfully commercialize our drug candidates or other future product candidates, or we experience significant delays in doing so, our business will be materially harmed.

-To date, the primary focus of our product development has been esmethadone (d-methadone, dextromethadone, REL-1017) for the adjunctive treatment of patients with MDD.
-Currently, esmethadone is our only product candidate under clinical development.
-We intend, in 2024, to enter human studies of our proprietary, low dose modified-release formulation of psilocybin (REL-P11) for metabolic indications, but there can be no assurance that such studies will be commenced or completed.
-This may make an investment in our Company riskier than similar companies that have multiple product candidates in active development and that therefore may be able to better sustain a setback of a lead candidate.
-Successful continued development and ultimate regulatory approval of esmethadone for the adjunctive treatment of MDD or other indications is critical to the future success of our business.
-We have invested, and will continue to invest, a significant portion of our time and financial resources in the clinical development of esmethadone.
-If we cannot successfully develop, obtain regulatory approval for and commercialize esmethadone, we may not be able to continue our operations.
-The future regulatory and commercial success of esmethadone is subject to a number of risks, including the following:
+The primary focus of our product development is NDV-01 and Sepranolone.

+This may make an investment in our Company riskier than similar companies that have multiple product candidates in advanced stages of active development and that therefore may be able to better sustain a setback of a product candidate.
+Our operating history with our new drug candidates, NDV-01 and Sepranolone, is limited.
+This lack of historical data and experience makes it difficult to predict the likelihood of success in development, regulatory approval, or commercialization.
+Successful continued development and ultimate regulatory approval of our drug candidates is critical to the future success of our business.
+We have invested, and will continue to invest, a significant portion of our time and financial resources in the clinical development of our drug candidates.
+If we cannot successfully develop, obtain regulatory approval for and commercialize our drug candidates, we may not be able to continue our operations.
+The future regulatory and commercial success of our drug candidates is subject to a number of risks, including the following:

-- we may not be able to obtain adequate evidence from clinical trials to support the efficacy and safety for esmethadone for the adjunctive treatment of MDD or other indications: - we may not be able to demonstrate that the benefits of esmethadone for the adjunctive treatment of MDD or other indications outweigh the risks; - in our clinical trials for esmethadone, enrollment may be slower than anticipated and we may need additional clinical trial sites than originally planned, which could delay our clinical trial progress; - the results of our clinical trials may not meet the level of statistical or clinical significance required by the FDA or comparable foreign regulatory authorities for marketing approval; - patients in our clinical trials may suffer serious adverse effects for reasons that may or may not be related to esmethadone, which could delay or prevent further clinical development; - the standards implemented by clinical or regulatory agencies may change at any time and we cannot be certain what efficacy endpoints the FDA or foreign clinical or regulatory agencies may require in pivotal clinical trials with respect to the adjunctive treatment of MDD or any other indication for the approval of esmethadone; - the results of later stage clinical trials may not be as favorable as the results we have observed to date in our preclinical studies and Phase 1 and 2 clinical trials; - we cannot be certain of the number and type of clinical trials and preclinical or toxicology studies that the FDA or other regulatory agencies will require in order to approve esmethadone for the adjunctive treatment of MDD or any other indication; - we may not have sufficient financial and other resources to complete the necessary clinical trials for esmethadone, including, but not limited to, the clinical trials needed to obtain drug approval; - if approved for the adjunctive treatment of MDD, esmethadone will likely compete with products that may reach approval prior to esmethadone, products that are currently approved for the adjunctive treatment of MDD and the off-label use of currently marketed products for MDD; and - we may not be able to obtain, maintain or enforce our patents and other intellectual property rights.
+- we may not be able to obtain adequate evidence from clinical trials to support the efficacy and safety products' respective indications; - we may not be able to demonstrate the clinical benefits of our drug candidates for their respective indications; - in our clinical trials for our drug candidates, enrollment may be slower than anticipated and we may need additional clinical trial sites than originally planned, which could delay our clinical trial progress; - the results of our clinical trials may not meet the level of statistical or clinical significance required by the FDA or comparable foreign regulatory authorities for marketing approval; - patients in our clinical trials may suffer serious adverse effects for reasons that may or may not be related to our drug candidates, which could delay or prevent further clinical development; - the standards implemented by clinical or regulatory agencies may change at any time and we cannot be certain what efficacy endpoints the FDA or foreign clinical or regulatory agencies may require in pivotal clinical trials; - the results of later stage clinical trials may not be as favorable as the results we have observed to date in our nonclinical studies and Phase 1 and 2 clinical trials; - we cannot be certain of the number and type of clinical trials and nonclinical or toxicology studies that the FDA or other regulatory agencies will require in order to approve our drug candidates for their respective indications; - we may not have sufficient financial and other resources to complete the necessary clinical trials for our drug candidates, including, but not limited to, the clinical trials needed to obtain drug approval; - if approved, our drug candidates will likely compete with products that may reach approval prior to these products, products that are currently approved and the offlabel use of currently marketed products; and - we may not be able to obtain, maintain or enforce our patents and other intellectual property rights.